Botmasher/reactnd-readable/api-server/README.md

 deleted   | Boolean  | Flag if comment has been 'deleted' (inaccessible by the front end), (default: false) parentDeleted | Boolean | Flag for when the the parent post was deleted, but the comment itself was not.

 This application is anonymous, with no authentication or authorization.
-There are no user objects, and comments and posts accept any username/name for creation and editing.
+There are no user objects, and comments and posts accept any username for creation and editing.

 The server is very light weight.
 It performs zero data validation to enforce the above data types.
 Make sure you are using the correct types when sending requests to the server.